Introduction

 Trailblazing English takes a positive, healthy stance on feminine sexuality, stressing the enlightened view that there is nothing “shameful” or “dishonorable” about it.
 Furthermore, while the ability to bear young is one of the greatest powers in Nature, not all members of the sex can or want to have children.
 Language can do better than naming an entire sex for an organ found between the legs!

-Five Wennly Words for Respectable English
+Five Wennly Words for Respectful English

 F